iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/transferownership.md

 # transferOwnership

 Allows transferring ownership of protected data to a new owner, identified by their ETH address.
-The return value provides a transaction number and confirmation of the new owner of the data.
+The return value provides a transaction hash and confirmation of the new owner of the data.

 ## Usage